-Publications that covered this story include BBC News, Daily Telegraph, Metro, Sky News, Daily Express, The Mirror and The I on 29 May 2018 and the FT on 29 June 2018 and Forbes magazine on 31 July 2018.
+Publications that covered this story include BBC News, Daily Telegraph, Metro, Sky News, Daily Express, The Mirror and The I on 29 May 2018, the FT on 29 June 2018 and Forbes magazine on 31 July 2018.

 - Slowdown in amount of sparkling wine on sale in the UK – increased 5% last year

 - Consumers increasingly value ‘authentic and local’ English wine

 The amount of sparkling wine on sale in the UK has increased 5% in a year, to 35.8 million gallons in 2017 from 34 million gallons in 2016 – but the slowing in growth suggests we may be approaching ‘peak Prosecco’.

 1.8 million more gallons of sparkling wine were on sale in the UK in 2017 than 2016 – which is the smallest increase since 2011 as the pell-mell growth in sparkling wine sales starts to cool.

 Weakness in sterling has increased the cost of importing sparkling wine from countries such as Italy and France, making it harder for some retailers to maintain the “pricing points” of some sparkling wines that consumers have become used to.

 Prosecco may have reached a ‘Burberry moment’ – where the brand suffers from overexposure and loses it luxury/aspirational image through overstocking at supermarkets and over appearance on novelty t-shirts etc.

 However, sales of English sparkling wine could benefit from the overexposure of Prosecco, as it maintains ‘authentic and local’ values that millennials and other key consumer groups value.